TylerPollard410/NFL-Kicker-Analysis/README.md

 - [Clutch Field Goal Analysis](#clutch-field-goal-analysis)
 - [Distance Field Goal Analysis](#distance-field-goal-analysis)

-The following study will outline a Bayesian analysis of NFL field goal data since 1999.

 # Data

 The data is from the `nflreadr` package as part of the `nflverse`.
 Let